Mr-TalhaIlyas/Fornt-End-API-or-GUI-for-Computer-Vision-Projects/README.md

 ## Some Functionalities of GUI

-First navigate to your `env` and run the `gui.py` file via anaconda cmd.
+First activate your `env` navigate to the dir and run the `gui.py` file via anaconda cmd.

 ![alt text](https://github.com/Mr-TalhaIlyas/Fornt-End-API-or-GUI-for-Computer-Vision-Projects/blob/master/screens/img1.png)